marafathussain/ML_book_easy/chapters/chapter1.md

 ## 1.1 Introduction: Why Machine Learning Matters in Biology

 In the summer of 2020, a team at DeepMind, a London-based artificial intelligence company, announced a breakthrough that stunned the biological community.
-Their AI system, AlphaFold2, could predict the three-dimensional structure of proteins with accuracy rivaling experimental methods—a problem that had challenged scientists for half a century.
+Their AI system, AlphaFold2, could predict the three-dimensional structure of proteins with accuracy rivaling experimental methods, a problem that had challenged scientists for half a century.
 What once took months or years of painstaking laboratory work could now be accomplished in hours using machine learning.

 This wasn't an isolated achievement.
 Across biology, artificial intelligence (AI) and machine learning (ML) are transforming how we approach fundamental questions: